KataTech/KataTech/README.md

 - ⚡ Fun fact: ...
 -->

-I study a mixture of mathematics, statistics, and computer science at the beautiful Rice University in Houston, Texas.
+I study a mixture of mathematics, statistics, and computer science at the beautiful Rice University in Houston, Texas 🌱.
 My expertise is in the analysis and alignment of networks through computational optimal transport.
-While I identify as a researcher first, much of my experience is in transforming mathematical models into software infrastructure that acts on real-world data from food web networks, social media, RNA sequencing tools, and human behaviors in psychological experiments.
+While I identify as a researcher first, much of my experience is in transforming mathematical models into software infrastructure that acts on real-world data from food web networks 🦜, social media📱, RNA sequencing tools 🧬, and human behaviors in psychological experiments 🧠.

 A few things that I care a lot about are...
-AI safety, applications of ML to cancer treatment and drug discovery, open-world fantasy video games, sci-fi books that cast a new light on existential crisis, and cooking authentic Chinese soups to make my parents proud.
+AI safety 🦾, applications of ML to cancer treatment and drug discovery 🧪, open-world fantasy video games 🔮, sci-fi books that cast a new light on existential crises 🔥, and cooking authentic Chinese soups to make my parents proud 🍜.

 For a more professional overview of my work, you can find me on LinkedIn or visit my personal website at katatech.github.io.